xonsh/xonsh/CODE_OF_CONDUCT.rst

     It turns out shells have a lot of tricky edge cases.

 Add to this that shells are personal tools that invite customization.
 This, in turn, invites lots of deeply-held convictions and strong opinions.

-This is a *good thing*!
+These are all *good things*!

 This implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is